gsbnair/TimeSeries/README.md

 - Train Score:  4.08 RMSE Test Score: 33.65 RMSE [Cell = 128,128,128] Look-back=12, epochs=5000, batch_size=20
 - Train Score: 11.99 RMSE Test Score: 30.38 RMSE [Cell = 32,32,32] Look-back=12, epochs=500, batch_size=10

-Better than the least score (37) previously obtained.
+The last run is better than the least score (37) previously obtained.
+Also notice epochs-500 gives better results than epochs-5000.

 Don't you think still it can be improved?